Lindås, Norway: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. It's important that you pick the correct type.
-The majority of adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C and F. Check that you choose the right type.
+Many adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 • Airplane phone mount